mrfyda/codacy-shellcheck/README.md

 ## Generating the documentation

-Update the `VERSION` variable an run:
+Update the `VERSION` variable and run:

 ```bash
 cd docs